-The left side of this mural shows the harbor with the early 1900’s bridge.
+The left side shows the harbor with the early 1900’s bridge.
 Roosevelt and his guide are shown in the foreground with the beached Manta Ray catch.

 The mural was dedicated on August 21, 2008.